 A sink overflowing with water is a common cause of water damage and have the potential to cause much more than just a wet mess in your home.
 If the water gets out of control, it may result in flooding and serious interior water damage to your property.
 It can also create serious health hazards as it can develop eventual bacterial growth.

 When dealing with an overflowing sink, your best line of defense is always to do your best to prevent it from happening.
 Thankfully, avoiding a sink flooding isn’t hard to do; you just have to keep in mind that most overflows happen due to a clogged drain.
-If you easily maintain keeping your drain clear, water should be able to flow to the sewers as intended.
-If not, you may end up dealing with some sink overflow water damage.
+If you easily maintain it by keeping your drain clear, water should be able to flow to the sewers as intended.
+If not, you may end up dealing with some sink flooding.

 Preventing Sink Flooding